Waste management guidelines

 5.0 Large-Scale developments

-The generation of waste from new large-scale developments of over 100 units could have a significant impact on the local environment, and will place an additional burden on the existing collection, treatment and disposal infrastructure in the Borough of Reading.
+The generation of waste from new large-scale developments of over 100 units could have a significant impact on the local environment and will place an additional burden on the existing collection, treatment and disposal infrastructure in the Borough of Reading.
 The requirement for adequate waste storage space and suitable access routes for collection vehicles will also reduce the flexibility that architects have in making the best use of the land available.

 Reading Borough Council will expect to see a detailed strategy/plan for all new development sites, setting out how it is proposed to manage household and/or commercial waste being generated across the entirety of the development, in accordance with the guidelines in this document.
+The strategy/plan must include detailed bin store plans with the number of bins shown within it, detailed access/route plans for the vehicle (swept path analysis) and where required plans for use of a designated collection point.

 For larger developments, and particularly those comprising buildings of several storeys, the production of this waste management plan is likely to emphasise the scale of the problem that architects will face in providing enough on-site storage capacity for a large number of dwellings.
 The requirements for this provision will put additional pressure on land set aside for car parking, could potentially reduce the scope for co-locating an optimal number of income-generating commercial units, and may also have an impact on the size and attractiveness of any proposed communal garden spaces.